-The Cell Location service enables you to acquire an approximate device location based on the cell tower it is currently connected to and those that it can communicate with.
-The information about the cell towers can be converted into a geolocation that, for example, can be shown on a map.
+The Cell Location service enables you to acquire an approximate device location based on the cell it is currently connected to and those that it can communicate with.
+Information about the cells can be converted into a geolocation that, for example, can be shown on a map.

 The screenshot shows three locations for a device:

 - Its latest known GNSS location (a blue dot).

 - Approximate location based on the cell it is currently connected to (yellow circle).